fpt and WinFPT Reference Manual - Command-line Commands

 TAB format is a fixed format convention in which the statement label field is delimited by a tab character.
 The statement body therefore starts in printer column 9.
 Continuation characters are also written after a tab character in printer column 9 and must be numeric.
 The appearance of tab-formatted code is as shown in the example below:

-Standard Fixed-format FORTRAN 77
+Standard Fixed-format FORTRAN 77 Code

 Compilers differ in the interpretation of a tab character when computing the length of a Fortran line.
 Some, for example VMS, count the tab character as a single column, and 71 characters are therefore available for the statement body.
 Others count the tab character as equivalent to the number of columns to the next tab stop at 8 column intervals.
-When FPT writes tab-formatted code the second convention is adopted.
+When fpt writes tab-formatted code the second convention is adopted.
 The code therefore compiles safely on all systems which support this format.

 FPT can read and write code in free format, fixed format, fixed format with long (132 character) lines and tab format.
 The commands which specify the output format are: